-Budapest is unique in that it affords its visitors the opportunity to visit two cities in one.
-Thanks to the Danube River that the city straddles, it's home to both Buda— situated on the hills—and Pest, located on the plains.
+Budapest is unique in that allows its visitors to visit two cities in one.
+Thanks to the Danube River that the city straddles, Budapest home to both Buda— situated on the hills—and Pest, located on the plains.
 There's a unique concentration of art nouveau architecture, alongside stunning thermal baths and spas, remarkable views, and more.

-The Hungarian capital is blessed with very pleasant weather in April, as temperatures warm and tourists increase.
-It's easy to walk around the city this month, so if you're hoping to see the city's many heritage sights and landmarks by foot, there are few better times than during spring.
+The Hungarian capital is blessed with very pleasant weather in April, as temperatures warm and tourism increases.
+It's easy to walk around the city this month, so if you're hoping to see the city's many heritage sights and landmarks on foot, there are few better times than during spring.
 One of the best ways: Relax at a local café with a coffee or cocktail.
-Visitors may also want to attend a fun 2020 event such as the Budapest Spring Festival for some theatrical and dance performances or the Oldtimer Show to check out antique vehicles and motorcycles.
+Visitors may also want to attend an event such as the Budapest Spring Festival for some theatrical and dance performances or the Oldtimer Show to check out antique vehicles and motorcycles.
 While that can be difficult in winter or March, it's divine in April.

 Budapest Weather in April